mattpe/ucad/08-deployment.md

 If you can't test with your own client app yet, a simple front-end example for testing access to the REST API are found [here](./assets/example-ui/) and Vite version [here](https://github.com/mattpe/ucad-test-client).

-Front-end HTML/CSS/JS files can be served from any web server. **Easiest solution** is to use the [Express static](https://expressjs.com/en/starter/static-files.html) files serving option.
+Front-end HTML/CSS/JS files can be served from any web server. **Easiest and the recommended solution** is to use the [Express static](https://expressjs.com/en/starter/static-files.html) files serving option.
 Then you don't need care about cors issues and the apache proxy setup done earlier works out-of-the-box.
 For example when using Vite for front-end development:

 1. Build your Vite app
    - **Note:** Remember to update your API connections (`fetch()` function calls) in your client code to use the real server's URL address instead of `localhost:3000`!